TaxaList/image-tagger/README.md

 # image-tagger
-Efficiently manually tag imaging data.
+Efficiently tag images with data.

-Todo:
+### Todo:

-make dated csv of all images
+Make dated csv of all images Done
-add user data to csv and db
+Add user data to csv and db Done
+Handle all image types
+handle pdf, text
+option to rename images
+option to add sequential numbers clean up ui

+package standalone for windows

+Add flags like deleted and redo, user customizable Hotkeys
+Backtrack feature
-add flags like deleted and redo backtrack feature check if image with same hash has already been done before
+Check if image with same hash has already been done before